There's no question that video needs to be front and central in the comms teams' mix.

 We know how important good video, with compelling content that reaches out to its intended audience, is.
 But, there is a gap in the vital hands-on skills and knowledge needed to create and deliver quality films which make a difference and don't cost the earth.

-Which is why we at comms2point0 have teamed-up with experienced filmmaker, Steven Davies, to offer a one-day essential video skills for comms workshop.
-Creative director of Filmcafe Ltd, and senior lecturer in TV and digital media at Glyndwr University, Steven has more than a decade of experience working for BBC, ITV, Sky and Channel 4.
+Steven Davies, creative director of Filmcafe Ltd, a University lecturer in TV and digital media with more than a decade of experience working for BBC, ITV, Sky and Channel 4.

 The workshop will be fun, informal and essential to anyone wanting to get to grips with video.